 How to write a personal profile for a marketing CV

 A personal profile, also known as a personal statement, is a vital component of a marketing CV.
-It's a short paragraph detailing a summary of your marketable skills, sector experience and industry-related qualifications.
+It's a short paragraph with a summary of your marketable skills, sector experience, and industry-related qualifications.
 The content typically includes:

 Who you are

 What you can offer to the company or organisation

 What you specialise in or your area of expertise

 In this section, you're providing a snapshot of your most pertinent marketing skills to entice the recruiter to keep reading your CV.
 To stand out from the crowd, research the role and the company to tailor the profile, be concise, avoid cliches, and focus on the value you'll contribute.